 If the project activity or area is not homogeneous, simple stratification should be carried out to improve the accuracy and precision of ex ante biomass estimates.
 Stratification may optionally make use of remote sensing data acquired close to the time the project commences, to assist with determining the homogeneity of strata.
-For ex ante estimation of baseline GHG removals by sinks, or ex ante estimation actual GHG removals by sinks, strata should be defined:
+For ex ante estimation of baseline GHG removals by sinks, or ex ante estimation of actual GHG removals by sinks, strata should be defined:

-- (i) Using procedures to stratify lands for A/R project activities under the clean development mechanism as approved by the Executive Board; or - (ii) On the basis of parameters that are key variables in any method (e.g., growth models, or yield curves/tables) used to estimate biomass: - For baseline GHG removals by sinks: as baseline removals for degraded (or degrading) land are expected to be small in comparison to project removals, it will usually be sufficient to partition the project area into two strata: (i) areas without trees or with trees in steady state1, and (ii) remaining areas.
-Estimation of average baseline carbon stocks (and/or their changes, as necessary) may be performed together with estimation of the area covered by each of these major vegetation types; - For actual net GHG removals by sinks: the project area should be stratified according to the project planting plan-that is, by tree species, age class (planting date), and possibly management regime.

-For each stratum, the project participant shall define at least the following information:

-- (a) The different present/planted tree species and other vegetation species.
-The latter type includes shrubs that are difficult to characterize with tree-type biomass parameters. - (b) The species mixtures in a hectare as the number of trees for each species or percentage of vegetation cover in an hectare. - (c) Number of hectares to be planted and a planting schedule. - (d) Forest management operations (land clearance (if not avoided), planting, thinning, harvesting) including their impact on carbon pools, use of fertilizers, and required transportation to be specified relative to age within the rotation.
-This information is also used as the basis for the preparation of Forest Management Instructions as standard operation procedures (SOPs).
-See monitoring methodology.
+- (i) Using procedures to stratify lands for A/R project activities under the clean development mechanism as approved by the Executive Board; or - (ii) On the basis of parameters that are key variables in any method (e.g., growth models, or yield curves/tables) used to estimate biomass: - For baseline GHG removals by sinks: as baseline removals for degraded (or degrading) land are expected to be small in comparison to project removals, it will usually be sufficient to partition the project area into two strata: (i) areas without trees or with trees biomass at in steady state1, and (ii) remaining areas.
+Estimation of average baseline carbon stocks (and/or their changes, as necessary) may be performed together with estimation of the area covered by each of these major vegetation types; - For actual net GHG removals by sinks: the project area should be stratified according to the project planting plan-that is, by tree species, age class (planting date), stocking, and possibly management regime.
+For each stratum, the project participant shall define at least the following information: - (a) The existing non-tree vegetation, and the different present/planted tree species and other planted vegetation species.
+The latter type may include shrubs that are difficult to characterize with tree type biomass parameters; - (b) The species mixtures in a hectare as the average number of trees for each species or percentage of vegetation cover in a hectare; - (c) Number of hectares to be planted, and a planting schedule; - (d) Forest management operations (land clearance (if not avoided), planting, thinning, harvesting) including their impact on carbon pools, use of fertilizers, and required transportation to be specified relative to age within the rotation.
+This information is